realworldocaml/book/book/maps-and-hashtables/README.md

 maps do), then the map built with the polymorphic comparator will behave incorrectly, separating out keys that should be aggregated together.
-Even worse, it will work some of the times and fail other times, since if the sets are built in a consistent order, then they will work as expected, but once the order changes, the behavior will change.
+Even worse, it will work some of the times and fail other times, since the behavior depends on the order in which the sets were built.

 :::